Best Value Massage Gun of 2023 – Which One Is Worth Its Weight In Green Paper?

 That is pretty similar to Urikar’s price, but we chose Urikar because of the heating element, adjustability of the handle, and dynamic modes.
 The attachments on Urikar are better as well.

 A solid device with a strong motor and a nice amplitude.
-It offers more punch than the Sportneer but not as great as Ekrin B37, Achedaway, or Apex.
+It offers more punch than the Sportneer but not as great as Ekrin B37, Achedaway, or Bob and Brad D6 Pro.

 We also aren’t fans of its rather unimpressive ergonomics.
 It has the classic T-shape and is quite heavy – which fatigues the wrist during a long session.